 There are four structural levels to a MindTouch site:

-Your success homepage is the top of your hierarchy and consists of a Category page.
-This homepage is the starting point of your navigation and houses your different subordinate information segments (categories).
+Your homepage is the top of your hierarchy and consists of a Category page.
+This page is the starting point of your navigation and contains your top-level Category and Guide pages.

-Category pages organize contents for specific divisions such as personas, products, services, languages, etc. Categories can contain other categories and guides.
-Example: Ford has a Car category, a Truck category and a Van category living on the homepage.
+Category pages organize contents for specific divisions such as personas, products, services, languages, etc. Categories can contain other Categories and Guides.
+Example: Ford may have a Car category, a Truck category and a Van category living on the homepage.

-Guides live inside categories and house articles.
-Guides act as directories for information on specific subjects such as persona types, product systems, individual services, and specific languages.
+Guides live inside Categories and contain articles.
+Guides act as directories for information on specific subjects such as persona types, product systems, or individual services.
 Guides can only contain articles.
-Example: Ford has Commercial Trucks, Large Trucks and Small Recreational Trucks in its Truck category.
+Example: Ford may have Commercial Trucks, Large Trucks and Small Recreational Trucks in its Truck Category.

 - Subpages within Guides

-Articles contained inside guides can be Topics, How-Tos, or References depending on the specific information you want to relate to your readers.
-Topics are unique in that they can contain subarticles (how-tos or references).
-Example: Ford has an article titled How to choose the appropriate work truck in their Commercial Trucks guide.
+Articles contained inside Guides can be Topic, How-To, or Reference depending on the specific information you want to relate to your readers.
+Topics are unique in that they can contain sub-articles (How-To or Reference).
+Example: Ford may have an article titled How to choose the appropriate work truck in their Commercial Trucks Guide.